For more information on Genesis, please visit their website.

 How do we get to MAF?

-MAF offers free bussing for all LAUSD Title I schools.
-There are two options for securing the bus, the first option is preferred because it allows us to keep transportation costs low, which ultimately allows for more kids to use the bus program.
+If you receive a bus scholarship, there are two options for securing the bus, the first option is preferred because it allows us to keep transportation costs low, which ultimately allows for more kids to use the bus program.

 Option 1: Reimbursement (preferred method).
 Whoever is coordinating the trip must submit an invoice with supporting documentation to MAF (ie the invoice which the school paid) and MAF will reimburse the school.

 Option 2: Direct Reservation.
 If there’s no way to book your own bus, then MAF will book one through a charter bus company.

 In order to give students the best experience possible, we ask that schools bring a maximum of 60 students.
 If you are coming with 60 students, please allow a minimum of 120 minutes for your visit.
 If you are coming with 30 students or less, we can accomodate a shorter visit.

 We ask that you bring one adult for every 15 students.

 We encourage groups to leave their backpacks on the bus.
 Lunch is permitted in the courtyard as long as the following guidelines are adhered to:

 - Students and Chaperones should maintain a clean environment

 - Students should not leave group unattended.
 If student needs to use the restroom, a chaperone or lab assistant will need to be present at all times